ramuz108/the_third_eye-app/README.md

 - The sentries(android app users) will be alerted by the application and will recieve directions on the google maps for navigating to the module that triggered the breach.
 - Personal secuurity officers inside with the VIP will be sent with an SOS SMS indicating the breach and scope.

+# How it works

+- The hardware module will be having a PIR sensor a computer vision enable camera.
+- The PIR senosor will be listening in its range for even slight movements all the time.
+- Once a movement is detected, a mail is sent from the hardware module with the module id to the mail address configured with the control station.
+- The control station listens to the mails on a timely basis.
+- When the conrol station encounters the mail, time based constraints are checked to verify that the mail is not a duplicate of the previous.
+- When the mail is found to be new, the curresponding camera of the module is loaded with the object detection script.
+- if the script finds nothing as humans/vehicles, the alarm is predicted false and the mail is discarded.
+- If any threat is identified[Eg: Humans/vechicles in our current context], alarm will be initiated and the live camera feed of the triggered location will be displayed in the control station automatically.
+- The android application users/sentries/security in charge will be alerted with the navigaton towards the breach.
+- The SOS numbers will be delivered with an SMS indicating the breach.

 # Users
 ### Control Master
 ### Oerations/Duty in Charge